BinaryNinjaCyberSamurai/Poseidon-s-Trident/README.md

 ## Installation

-To install Poseidon's Trident, you need to have Python 3.8 or higher, and the following packages:
+To install **Poseidon's Trident**, you need to have Python 3.8 or higher, and the following packages:

 - requests
 - cryptography